Compete to the beat: Tunes take athletes to the top

 For the 46-year-old Swede, it's mostly rock, or rock and roll, that hits the spot.
 "It's good for the action," he said.
 "I have some special songs.
 At the moment I am listening to The Gaslight Anthem and Alabama Shakes."

-Karageorghis, who counts double Olympic rowing gold medallist James Cracknell among his former students and is now training world 400m hurdles champion Dai Greene in the art of musical medalling, says it makes sense for different athletes to use different tracks in different ways.
+Karageorghis, who worked with double Olympic rowing gold medallist James Cracknell and is now training world 400m hurdles champion Dai Greene in the art of musical medalling, says it makes sense for different athletes to use different tracks in different ways.

 "If a track has a very strong rhythmic feel, with crashing guitars and an aggressive lyric, it is likely to have a rousing effect," he said.